 Fort Collins fences have to stand up to more abuse than fences in many other areas of the country because of the unpredictable weather.
 Refinishing wood fences helps protect their materials from being damaged by moisture and cold in the winter, and from intense sunshine in the summer.
 Stains protect yet flaunt wood’s natural grain and pattern, but they need to be re-layered every season or so to keep doing what they’re designed to do.

-Here are a few tips for refinishing wood fences to keep them beautiful and undamaged:
+Here are a few easy tips for refinishing wood fences to keep them beautiful and undamaged:

 Wash All Debris Off the Fence First